Long Term Weight Loss by Gastric Sleeve in Los Angeles, CA | HLB

 What is the Difference Between Gastric Bypass and Gastric Sleeve?

 With gastric bypass surgery, a patient’s stomach is made into a small pouch before the stomach is rerouted directly to the intestines.
-The idea is to restrict the amount of food the patient can eat while also limiting the amount of nutrients that can be absorbed into the body.
+The idea is to restrict the amount of food the patient can eat while limiting the amount of nutrients absorbed into the body.

-The gastric sleeve, otherwise known as the laparoscopic sleeve gastrectomy (LSG), works without rerouting the digestive tract.
+The gastric sleeve, or the laparoscopic gastrectomy (LSG), works without rerouting the digestive tract.
 This is very similar to the gastric bypass.
 With the sleeve, 80% of the patient’s stomach is cut away.
 This will restrict the number of calories the patient can consume.
 The hunger hormone, ghrelin, is also affected, making the patient feel less hungry and fuller faster during meals.

 Both procedures can lead to long-term weight loss.
-Because the gastric sleeve comes with fewer risks,, it’s easy to see why it’s becoming more popular around the country.
+Because the gastric sleeve has fewer risks, it’s easy to see why it’s becoming more popular nationwide.

 Why is the Gastric Sleeve Considered a Lower Risk Bariatric Procedure?